 Timeframe: Triennial

-Jurisdiction: American Samoa
+Jurisdiction: PRIAs

 Spatial Scale: Island

-Data Source: Data used to generate biomass estimates comes from visual surveys conducted by NOAA PIFSC Coral Reef Ecosystem and partners, as part of the Pacific Reef Assessment and Monitoring Program.
+Data Source: Data used to generate biomass and cover estimates comes from visual surveys conducted by NOAA PIFSC Coral Reef Ecosystem and partners, as part of the Pacific Reef Assessment and Monitoring Program.
 Survey methods and sampling design, and methods to generate reef fish biomass are described above (Section 2.1.1).

+Figure 3.
+Mean coral cover (%) per island averaged over the years 2010-2019 by latitude with PRIA mean estimates plotted for reference (red line).

-Figure .
-Mean fish biomass (g/m2 ± standard error) of American SamoaCREMUS from 2010-2018 with mean estimates plotted for reference (red line)
+Figure 4.
+Mean fish biomass (g/m2 ± standard error) of PRIA functional, taxonomic and trophic groups from the years 2010-2019 by island.
+The group Serranidae excludes planktivorous members of that family – i.e. anthias, which can by hyper-abundant in some regions.
+Similarly the bumphead parrotfish, Bolbometopon muricatum, has been excluded from the corallivore group.
+The group ‘MI Feeder’ consists of fishes that primarily feed on mobile invertebrates; with PRIA mean estimates plotted for reference (red line).